Managing applications, eligibility sift and shortlisting

 The recruiter must manage applications in a way that supports:

-Protect collected data to show that the process supports diversity, equality and inclusion, and it can be used for this purpose only.
+Protect collected data to show that the process supports diversity, equality and inclusion, and is used for this purpose only.

 Do not share information with anyone not directly involved in the selection process.